Battle of Britain Day: Mid-afternoon attack: 13:45 to 15:45

-The phalanx of the German bombers headed for Dungeness.
-At the head were 43 Do 17s from KG 2; next, a couple of miles behind, came 24 He 111s of KG 53; finally, a couple of miles further behind, came 19 Do 17s from KG 3; followed by 28 He 111s of KG 26.
+The phalanx of German bombers headed for Dungeness.
+At the head were 43 Do 17s from KG 2; next, a couple of miles behind, came 24 He 111s of KG 53; a couple of miles further behind came 19 Do 17s from KG 3; and finally 28 He 111s of KG 26.
 The headwind was present again, and the 114 bombers battled against it.
 The German fighter pilots kept close escort.
 They detested the tactic.
 It handed the initiative to the British regarding how and when to attack.
 Moreover, if they were bounced by Spitfires, the Bf 109s would take too long to accelerate to full throttle in order to escape.